 Overtones are the harmonic frequencies complementing the fundamental tones.
 Some limit the definition to partials of the plucked strings, but I use it to encompass sympathetic vibrations in the unplucked strings as well.
 As luthier Alan Carruth puts it, "An acoustic guitar acts as a complex filter, reducing the output of some frequencies and enhancing others relative to the mix the plucked string produces.
 Every guitar is a bit different in this regard."
 Initially, this guitar's overtones were a moderate collection of individual frequencies, but recently, they have mellowed to become more complex in number and more blended in quality, producing a rich concentration of pleasing tones.

 Tone Is Everything for me.
-Like all things rare and precious, it's the constant, restless search for the next Exceptional guitar tone (my own personal 'best of the best' that makes my ears melt in ecstasy), and the excitement of discovery when I hear it, that drives my Quest.
+Like all things rare and precious, it's the constant, restless search for the next Exceptional guitar tone that makes my ears melt in ecstasy, and the excitement of discovery when I hear it, that drives my Quest.
 If the sustain and overtones give an instrument its distinctive 'personality,' timbre or tone describes the quality of that personality, combining the fundamentals, overtones and all other resonant frequencies generated by both the vibrating strings and the vibrating wood to create a particular instrument's unique voice.
 It's what makes a middle 'C' played on a clarinet sound different from a middle 'C' played on a trumpet, and what makes 'this' guitar sound different from 'that' guitar.
 It is this 'quality of personality' I believe most folks refer to when they speak generally about an instrument's Tone, and this is a subjective area where metaphor becomes the standard currency.
 While not presuming to impose my own language on others, I offer here my own definitions of a few commonly used metaphors that I have found useful.
 To my ears, many of these terms refer to points on a spectrum of a given quality.
 For example:

-- 'dry' to 'complex' - Fewer overtones on the dry end to more on the complex end.
-I sometimes substitute 'sparkling' or 'shimmering' for 'complex' to describe the effect of the multiple tones one hears when overtones blend with the fundamental.
+- 'dry' to 'complex' – Fewer overtones on the dry end to more on the complex end.
+I sometimes refer to overtone complexity as 'shimmer' or 'sparkle,' to describe the interaction of overtones blending with the fundamental.